hipe/tmx/doc/018-installing-and-deploying-python.md

 We type the "Ctrl" key a lot (in combination with other keys).

-It's apparently a common thing for Linux users to change the rarely-used but prominently placed "Caps Lock" key to instead serve as another "Ctrl" key.
+It's apparently a common thing for Linux users to change the rarely-used but prominently-placed "Caps Lock" key to instead serve as another "Ctrl" key.
 We do this and find it useful.

-To make this change, follow these (ask ubuntu instructions)[clctrl]).
+To make this change on Ubuntu, follow these (ask ubuntu instructions)[clctrl]).

+(We made this change on OS X before, but didn't document it.)

 Now we can go on to setting up our shell.